caagedal/caagedal/README.md

 #### I am a full-time student at noroff university, studying front-end development.

-I am currently living in Kristiansand, Norway with my boyfriend and daughter.
+I am currently living in Kristiansand, Norway with my fiancè and daughter.
 I used to work in the service/restaraunt bussiness, but I never felt at home there.
 As a lifelong gamer and avid explorer of the world wide webs, I decided that gender shouldnt be an obsticle for my passions, so I signed up to uni and my real journey can finally start.

 - 🔭 I’m currently working on my portfilio website!
 - 🌱 I’m currently learning all HTML/CSS/javaScript etc.